Dordogne: History

-In addition to its castles, chateaux, churches, bastides, and cave fortresses, the Périgord region has preserved since centuries past a number of villages that still have their market halls, dovecotes, bories (stone huts)Les bories du Périgord, churches, abbeys, and castles.
+In addition to its castles, chateaux, churches, bastides, and cave fortresses, the Périgord region has preserved a number of ancient villages which retain their market halls, dovecotes, bories (stone huts), and abbeys.
 Saint-Léon-sur-Vézère, Connezac, Saint-Jean-de-Côle, La Roque-Gageac, and many others contain important and visually interesting architectural examples.
 The old quarters of Périgueux or Bergerac have been restored and developed into pedestrian areas.
 A number of small towns, such as Brantôme, Issigeac, Eymet and Mareuil, have withstood the changes of modern times.
 A special mention should be made in this respect to Sarlat and its Black Périgord area.

 Dordogne is one of the original 83 departments created on 4 March 1790 during the French Revolution.
 It was created from the former province of Périgord, the county of Périgord.
 Its borders continued to change over subsequent decades.

 In 1793 the communes of Boisseuilh, Coubjours, Génis, Payzac, Saint-Cyr-les-Champagnes, Saint-Mesmin, Salagnac, Savignac, Saint-Trié and Teillots were transferred from Corrèze to Dordogne.

 In 1794 Dordogne ceded Cavarc to Lot-et-Garonne.
 Later in 1794 (albeit during the subsequent year under the Republican Calendar in use at the time), Dordogne gained Parcoul from Charente-Inférieure.

 Following the restoration, in 1819, the commune of Bonrepos was suppressed and merged with the adjacent commune of Souillac in Lot.

-In 1870, shortly after France fought against Prussia in a war that the enemy was winning, a young aristocrat called Alain de Monéys was savagely tortured and then burned by a crowd of between 300 and 800 people for two hours on 16 August in a public square in the village of Hautefaye in the north-west of the department.
-Details of the incident remain unclear: the leading participants appear to have been drunk, and before the introduction of mass education most of the witnesses would have been unable (and possibly unwilling) to write down what they saw.
+In 1870 the region was witness to the tragic Hautefaye incident, which occurred shortly after France's declaration of war against Prussia.
+A young aristocrat named Alain de Monéys was brutally tortured and then burned alive, by a crowd of between 300 and 800 people on 16 August in a public square in the village of Hautefaye in the north-west region of the department.
+Details of the incident are gruesome, but remain unclear: the leading participants appear to have been drunk.
+Additionally, since the incident occurred prior to the introduction of mass education, most of the witnesses would have been unable (and possibly unwilling) to write down what they had seen.
 But at some stage the victim died, and following a trial four individuals identified as culpable were in turn condemned to die by guillotine.
-The sentence was carried out in the same public square on 13 February 1885.
+The sentence was carried out in the same public square on 13 February 1871.

-It was suggested that the victim had reported the (bad) news of the war in a way that implied support for the enemy, although subsequently it became clear that his patriotic credentials were beyond reproach.
+It was suggested that the victim had reported some (bad) news regarding the ongoing war in a way that implied support for the enemy, although subsequently it became clear that his patriotic credentials were beyond reproach.
 It was also suggested that the mob had been antagonized when he called out, "Vive la République!"
 (Long live the republic) at a time when the patriotic villagers valued the imperial regime, which Parisian revolutionaries were in the process of destroying.
 This incident has been studied by historian Alain Corbin, among others.